ZmnSCPxj-jr/sidepool/doc/04-swap-party.md

     the current `swap_party_contract_state` with the previous one, and failing validation if they are different.

-If the above validation fails, the pool follower MUST abotr the sidepool.
+If the above validation fails, the pool follower MUST abort the sidepool.
 If the above validation passes, the pool follower resends the partial signatures it already generated.

-it generates partial signatures for each recreated update transaction, using [BIP-327 Signing][].
+It generates partial signatures for each recreated update transaction, using [BIP-327 Signing][].
 The pool follower MUST delete its `secnonce` or equivalent structure (by zeroing out its memory and then freeing it or